DvirFl/ML-ZoomCamp/MidtermProject/README.md

 3. Dockerfile: Docker configuration file
 4. train.py: the notebook exported file in python and transformed in order to generate ai model
 5. model.bin: model and DictVectorize
-6. predict.py: the service whic receive the request of price prediction
+6. predict.py: the service which receive the request of price prediction
 7. request: the request of price determination.
 Invoke the service and sent the POST request.
 8. water_potabilty.csv: the dataset from Kaggle
 9. README.md: this file with instruction.